AMT Net Operating Loss Deduction (ATNOLD)

 EXAMPLE: In calculating an ATNOL for a year, the limitation of nonbusiness deductions to the amount of nonbusiness income must be calculated separately, using only nonbusiness income and deductions that are included in AMTI.

-However, an AMT preference is only taken into account to the extent the preference increased the amount of the taxpayer’s NOL for the taxable year.
+NOTE: An AMT preference is only taken into account to the extent the preference increased the amount of the taxpayer’s NOL for the taxable year.

 A taxpayer’s ATNOLD for a taxable year is the total of its ATNOL carrybacks and ATNOL carryovers (see below) to that year, limited to: